- Age - 21 years or older

 of the PVS Officials' Transfer Policy

-- Work at least six sessions per year at PVS-sanctioned non-Officials Qualifying meets*,
+- Work at least seven sessions per year at PVS-sanctioned meets,

-at least one of which will be as a Referee, and at least one as a Stroke & Turn Judge.
+six as starter or referee with at least one session as a Referee, and at least one as a Stroke & Turn Judge.

 - Attend a PVS conducted Referee Clinic at least once every two years